Cray-HPE/docs-csm/operations/boot_orchestration/Configure_the_BOS_Timeout_When_Booting_Nodes.md

 ### Procedure

-1. Edit the boa-job-template config map to add the new timeout values.
+1. Edit the boa-job-template ConfigMap to add the new timeout values.

     ```bash
     ncn-m001# kubectl edit configmap -n services boa-job-template
     ```

     Node boots can be set to time out faster by adding the following environment variables to the boa-job-template.
-These variables do not appear in the config map by default.
+These variables do not appear in the ConfigMap by default.

     -   **NODE\_STATE\_CHECK\_NUMBER\_OF\_RETRIES**